jhapriyanshu16/ResumeCraftBot/README.md

 # ResumeCraftBot

-ResumeCraftBot is a AI powered Telegram bot designed to assist users in creating and dowloading professional resumes effortlessly.
-The bot utilizes Gemini API to provide personalized suggestions, formatting tips, and suggestions to showcase users' skills and experiences effectively.
+ResumeCraftBot is a AI powered Python Telegram bot designed to assist users in creating and dowloading professional resumes effortlessly.
+The bot is made with python and reportlab library and it utilizes Gemini API to provide personalized suggestions, formatting tips, and suggestions to showcase users' skills and experiences effectively.

 ### Bot Details